yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Developer edition.md

 1. Browse to the Service Fabric Explorer for the local cluster at: <http://localhost:19080/Explorer/index.html>

-2. Observe the services deployed with the application.
+2. Observe the services deployed with the application

 #### Exit criteria:

--  If you are able to access the Service Fabric Explorer, your environment is in a good state to continue.
+-  If you are able to access the Service Fabric Explorer, your environment is in a good state to continue

 ### Task 4: Set up the Ticket Order Sync queue